| The Alien Who Became Invisibleby Thomas D Reynolds

 I became remarkably invisible.

-My human form was developed
+My human form was developedaccording to precise specifications

 gleaned when I read her dreams